-Salem State is currently classified by the Hispanic Association of Colleges and Universities (HACU) as an emerging HSI based on its student demographics.
+Salem State is currently classified by the Hispanic Association of Colleges and Universities (HACU) as an HSI based on its student demographics this academic year (2024-2025).
+We hope to apply for the Department of Education designation in the coming academic year.

 *We use the term “Hispanic” throughout this page because it reflects the official federal term for the designation we are pursuing.
 We realize, however, that the word “Hispanic” is not inclusive of all Latin American identities and experiences, nor does it account for the rich differences among them.